bavc/avaa/preservation_glossary.md

 **Chroma crawl** An [artifact](#arti) of encoded video also known as dot crawl or cross-luminance.
 Occurs in the video picture around the edges of highly saturated colors as a continuous series of crawling dots and is a result of color information being confused as [luminance](#lumi) information by the decoder circuits.

-**Chroma level** A reference to amount of color [saturation](#satu); high level chroma that produces pastel, washed out color; low level chroma produceces heavy, saturated colors.
+**Chroma level** A reference to amount of color [saturation](#satu); high level chroma that produces pastel, washed out color; low level chroma produces heavy, saturated colors.
 The absence of chroma would result in black and white.

 **Chroma noise** A condition in which colors appear to be moving on screen.
 In color areas of picture, chroma noise is usually most noticeable in highly saturated reds.